camptocamp/build-debian-cloud/README.md

 * Base installation uses only 289MB
 * Base installation bootup time ~45s* (from AMI launch to SSH connectivity)
 * Support for both ext* and xfs
-* Uses standard debian Xen kernel from apt
+* Uses standard Debian Xen kernel from apt
 * update-grub creates an actual menu.lst which pvGrub can read
 * ec2 system log is not cluttered by grub menu
 * ec2 startup scripts: